Law School Case Brief

 Statements are nontestimonial for purposes of the Confrontation Clause when made in the course of police interrogation under circumstances objectively indicating that the primary purpose of the interrogation is to enable police assistance to meet an ongoing emergency.
 They are testimonial when the circumstances objectively indicate that there is no such ongoing emergency, and that the primary purpose of the interrogation is to establish or prove past events potentially relevant to later criminal prosecution.

-The second case involved the police response in a reported domestic disturbance at the home of Amy and Hershel Hammon wherein the former told them that nothing was wrong, but gave them permission to enter.
+In Case No. 05-5705, when police responded to a reported domestic disturbance at the home of Amy and Hershel Hammon, Amy told them that nothing was wrong, but gave them permission to enter.
 Once inside, one officer kept petitioner Hershel in the kitchen while the other interviewed Amy elsewhere and had her complete and sign a battery affidavit.
-Amy did not appear at Hershel's bench trial for domestic battery but her affidavit and testimony from the officer who questioned her were admitted over Hershel's objection that he had no opportunity to cross-examine her.
-Hershel was convicted, and the Indiana Court of Appeals affirmed in relevant part.
-The State Supreme Court also affirmed, concluding that although Amy's affidavit was testimonial and wrongly admitted, it was harmless beyond a reasonable doubt.
+Amy did not appear at Hershel's bench trial for domestic battery, but her affidavit and testimony from the officer who questioned her were admitted over Hershel's objection that he had no opportunity to cross-examine her.
+Hershel was convicted and the Indiana Court of Appeals affirmed the conviction.
+The state supreme court also affirmed, concluding that, although Amy's affidavit was testimonial and wrongly admitted, it was harmless beyond a reasonable doubt.

-Can statements made to law enforcement personnel during a 911 call or at a crime scene considered "testimonial" and subject to the requirements of the Sixth Amendment's Confrontation Clause?
+Are statements made to law enforcement personnel during a 911 call or at a crime scene considered "testimonial" and subject to the requirements of the Sixth Amendment's Confrontation Clause?